kmandalas/spring-statemachine-webapp/README.md

-# Multi-Step Process with Spring Boot & Spring State Machine
+# Multi-Step Process with Spring Boot & Camunda

-This project implements a **dynamic, UI-driven multi-step process** using **Spring Boot** and **Spring State Machine**, allowing for configurable workflows and seamless state transitions.
+This project implements a **dynamic, UI-driven multi-step process** using **Spring Boot** and **Camunda BPM**, allowing for configurable workflows and seamless state transitions.
 The backend utilizes **PostgreSQL with JSONB support** to efficiently store form data.

 ---

 ## 🚀 Features

-- **Dynamic Process Definition**: Steps and fields are configurable via `application.yml`.
+- **Forms Definition**: Forms and fields per step are configurable via `application.yml`.
-- **Spring State Machine**: Manages state transitions between steps.
+- **Camunda BPM**: Manages the process flow and transitions.
 - **PostgreSQL JSONB Storage**: Efficiently stores form data as structured JSON.
 - **REST API**: Provides endpoints to interact with the process.
 - **Docker Compose Support**: Easily spin up a Postgres database.